mostafizurrahman/dlib_android_face_recognition/README.md

-# Android App for Facial Landmark Localization
+# Android App for Face recognition
 An Android Application capable of Recognizing face using localizing a set of facial landmarks trough the frontal camera of the device with pretty-good detection performance.

 ## Requires: